LaurenJA/automatic-curtain/README.md

 ### Build Instructions

-The code related to this project can be found in the software folder.
+The code related to this project can be found in the code folder.

 #### Requirements
 CMake version 3.10